gurunars/box-ui/crud-item-list/README.md

 ## Creation menu

 Configure the menu to be shown when a plus icon is clicked in order to create a new item.
-The menu should contain the ids referred by **getCreationMenuTriggerId** method of the view binder.
+The menu should contain the ids used in registerItemType calls.

 ```java